Flat Fee Landlord

 • Furniture wear and replacement: Furniture depreciates and needs replacement.
 Mattresses, sofas, and dining sets in high-turnover rentals have short useful lives.
 Budget 10-15% of furniture value per year for replacement.

 • More complex move-in/move-out documentation: A furnished inventory checklist is required at every move-in and move-out.
-Missing or damaged items create disputes that unfurnished rentals don't have.
+Missing or damaged items create disputes that unfurnished rentals do not have.

 • Higher operating complexity: Restocking, cleaning, and replacing furnishings between tenancies is more work than a standard turnover.